 In adults, there are tons of ways for a body to regulate temperature, including shivering.
 But your kid can’t shiver.
 They also can’t drink whiskey and buy puffy North Face vests.
 BAT essentially provides the North Face and whiskey warmth to your newborn through a trick called thermogenesis.
 Which is a complicated biological thing and not your new favorite anime.

-White Fat Problems
+But a Chubby Baby Also Has White Fat Problems

 The non-BAT fat your chubby little cherub sports is regular old “white fat.”
 You know, the kind found on your ass.
 White fat, unlike BAT, does reside in all the cute-making places like the cheeks and thighs.
 It makes a baby look healthy and well fed and generally jolly.

-However, there’s a downside to a too plump baby.
-Too much fat can interfere with your kids ability to reach crucial milestones like crawling and walking.
+However, there’s a downside to a too-plump baby.
+Too much fat can interfere with your kid’s ability to reach crucial milestones like crawling and walking.
 More than that, some studies show children who grow too big in early infancy could be jacking up their future BMI.
 And that probability only gets worse the longer the baby fat sticks around.
 Which is awful news for Louie Anderson.

 In the meantime, go ahead and tickle those chubby cheeks.
 Might as well enjoy them while you can.
 Not everyone grows up to be a heavyset comedian, after all.